Requirements for Transportation and Campus Vehicle Use

 Anyone using a Dartmouth-owned vehicle or participating in a Dartmouth sanctioned activity using a private vehicle must follow these Requirements for Transportation and Campus Vehicle Use as well as be in compliance with Dartmouth’s travel policy.

-Vehicle driver training and disinfection protocols must be understood prior to driving a Dartmouth-owned vehicle.
+Vehicle driver training must be completed, and disinfection protocols must be understood, prior to driving a Dartmouth-owned vehicle.

 Vehicle Occupancy and Use

 All vehicles must carry EPA-registered disinfectant wipes or cleaner, 70% alcohol hand sanitizer, face coverings, disposable gloves, and a bag for trash, in a large enough supply to accommodate all passengers in the vehicle.

 Face coverings are required for anyone riding in or operating a vehicle with others regardless of vaccination status.
 Anyone who would like to continue to wear a face covering outside of the requirements detailed in the face covering policy is welcome to do so.

 There are no capacity requirements for vehicles at this time.

 Do not use the recirculated air option for the car’s ventilation.
 Use the car’s vents to bring in fresh outside air.